kemitchell/plain-website-terms-of-service/terms.md

 ## <a id="disclaimers">Disclaimers</a>

 ***You accept all risk of using the website and content on the website.
-The website provides the website as is, without any warranty whatsoever.***
+As far as the law allows, the company provides the website as is, without any warranty whatsoever.***

-Some jurisdictions don't allow disclaimer of certain kinds of warranties.
-In those jurisdictions, the company disclaims all the warranties it legally can.

 ## <a id="others-services">Other Websites and Services</a>